 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.

-Once in the camp, the POWs were allowed to run the camp.
+Cabanatuan was actually three camps.
+Cabanatuan #1 was where most of the men who captured on Bataan and took part in the death march were held.
+Cabanatuan #2 did not have an adequate water supply and was closed.
+It later reopened and housed Naval POWs.
+Cabanatuan #3 was where most of those men captured when Corregidor surrendered were taken.
+Once in Cabanatuan #1, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

+In the camp, the Japanese instituted the “Blood Brother” rule.
+If one man escaped the other nine men in his group would be executed.
+POWs caught trying to escape were beaten.
+Those who did escape and were caught were tortured before being executed.
+It is not known if any POW successfully escaped from the camp.
 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

+The POWs were sent out on work details to cut wood for the POW kitchens.
+Other POWs worked in rice paddies.
+Each morning, as the POWs stood at attention and roll call was taken, the Japanese guards hit them across their heads.
+While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
+Another detail was sent out to work at Cabanatuan Airfield which had been the home of a Philippine Army Air Corps unit and known as Maniquis Airfield.
+The Japanese had the POWs build runways and revetments.
 Other POWs worked in rice paddies.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

-The camp hospital was made up of 30 barracks with one known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
-The sickest POWs were sent there to die.
-The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
+The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
+Each man had approximately an area of 2 feet by 6 feet to lie in.
+The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
+The Japanese put a fence up around the building to protect themselves and would not go into the area.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

 After the war, the remains of Pvt.
-Paul Ratay were buried identified and reburied in Plot J, Row 6, Grave 9, at the American Military Cemetery outside Manila.
+Paul Ratay were identified and reburied in Plot J, Row 6, Grave 9, at the American Military Cemetery outside Manila.
 His name also appeared on a memorial headstone for the members of Saint Cyril & Methodius Catholic Church who died in WWII.
 After the church closed, the headstone was moved to Sacred Heart Catholic Church. in Barberton, Ohio.